Improving Transferable Targeted Attacks with Feature Tuning Mixup: Introduction

 In this work, we propose Feature Tuning Mixup (FTM), a novel attack method that optimizes attack-specific feature perturbations to enhance the transferability of targeted adversarial examples.
 Our method fine-tunes the intermediate features of surrogate models during the attack process by introducing learnable feature perturbations.
 These feature perturbations are optimized by mixing them with clean features from random images to counteract the adversarial effects of targeted adversarial examples.
-Through this mechanism, adversarial examples are compelled to gradually develop more robust perturbations that can overcome these feature-level disturbances.
+Through this mechanism, adversarial examples are gradually compelled to become more robust, allowing them to overcome these feature-level disturbances.
 To address the computational overhead of optimizing feature perturbations, we propose a stochastic update strategy.
 This strategy initializes the learnable perturbations using values from previous attack iterations and selectively optimizes only a small subset of feature perturbations in each iteration.
 Ultimately, FTM significantly improves the transferability of targeted adversarial examples while maintaining computational efficiency.

 We provide an overview of the proposed FTM in Figure~\ref{fig:overview}.
 FTM first introduces learnable perturbations into the deep layers of the surrogate model.
-The method targets layers with small feature sizes to minimize computational overhead and avoid excessive perturbations that could hinder attack performance.
 The learnable perturbations are added element-wise to the original output features before passing to the next layer.
 In each attack iteration, a small subset of layers is randomly selected and combined with random clean features.
 Finally, we compute gradients for the learnable perturbations and adversarial image using only one forward and backward pass, similar to standard attacks.
 We update the selected learnable perturbations and adversarial image, while unselected perturbations remain unchanged.
-As a result, FTM fully leverages optimized attack-specific noises, prevents overfitting to surrogate models, and significantly enhances the transferability of targeted attacks.
+As a result, FTM fully leverages optimized attack-specific feature perturbations, prevents overfitting to surrogate models, and significantly enhances the transferability of targeted attacks.

 Our contributions are summarized as follows:

 \begin{itemize} \item We revisit feature-level augmentation methods for transferable targeted attacks and identify that incorporating attack-specific feature perturbations, previously overlooked, can efficiently boost existing attacks.